-Because $N_G(2^7)$ and $N_G(2^8)$ are finite, and their actions on $2^7$ and $2^8$ are known (cf.\ \cite[Proposition~7.27]{Yu} and Appendix \ref{appYuE7norm}), we can explicitly construct these groups as matrix groups of degree $7$ and $8$, respectively.
+By \cite[Table 1]{Griess}, the maximal non-toral subgroups $2^7$ and $2^8$ are each self-centralising, and have normaliser quotients as follows Because $N_G(2^7)$ and $N_G(2^8)$ are finite, and their actions on $2^7$ and $2^8$ are known (cf.\ \cite[Proposition~7.27]{Yu} and Appendix \ref{appYuE7norm}), we can explicitly construct these groups as matrix groups of degree $7$ and $8$, respectively.
 In particular, we can calculate the orbits of these groups on the subgroups of $2^7$ and $2^8$, using Magma \cite{magma}.
 Our computation also returns the complete subgroup lattice for these groups.
 Appendix~\ref{appYuConstDir} comments on our construction.
 Recall that every non-toral subgroup of $G$ appears as a subgroup of at least one of the maximal $2^{7}$ and $2^{8}$.
 The (known) distributions of $2^7$ and $2^8$ allow us to identify the distributions of the subgroups in each orbit.
 From this, together with the information on toral subgroups already calculated, we can determine for most subgroups occurring whether the subgroup is toral or non-toral.
-A few cases require further argument, and for these we defer to information from \cite{Yu}.
+A few cases require further arguments, and for these we defer to information from \cite{Yu}.
 In the end, we are able to identify $46$ conjugacy classes of non-toral elementary abelian $2$-subgroups of $G$; these are listed in Table~\ref{tabsubs2_E7adNEW}.
 We label these groups according to the classification in \cite{Yu}, see Appendix~\ref{appYuE7names} for a description of this classification.
 Our investigations yield the following corollary.

 \begin{corollary} The complete Hasse diagram of non-toral $2$-subgroups in $G$ is given in Figure \ref{figHasseAllE7}. \end{corollary}

 The structure of the normaliser quotients of the groups in Table~\ref{tabsubs2_E7adNEW} has been determined in \cite[Proposition~7.26]{Yu}, see also Appendix \ref{appYuE7norm} for more details.
 In the remainder of this section, we discuss the centralisers of the non-toral subgroups; for this the inclusions implied in the Hasse diagram (Figure \ref{figHasseAllE7}) will be useful.
 In most cases, the centraliser of $E$ with $|E|>2^2$ is determined in $C_G(U)$ where $E=\langle U,u\rangle$ for some non-toral $U$; the column labelled ``$U$'' in Table~\ref{tabsubs2_E7adNEW} lists this subgroup, see Case (2) in the proof of Proposition~\ref{propCent}.